Skip to Content

 One of the longest day trips from Auckland I recommend doing is the drive out to Paihia in the Bay of Island, New Zealand as well as the Waipu Caves.

 From Auckland to Paihia in the Bay of Islands, it’s a 235-kilometer drive that takes around 2.5 to 3 hours.
-However, if you leave in the morning you can easily make one of the famous dolphin cruises in the Bay of Islands (these sell out so be sure to book in advance.)
+However, if you leave in the morning you can easily make one of the famous dolphin cruises in the Bay of Islands.
+This locally-owned wildlife cruise will sail for 6 hours where you can spot dolphins, little blue penguins, Gannets, and more!
+It’s a really incredible experience, so it often sells out so be sure to book in advance.

 After spotting dolphins on your Bay of Islands cruise you can enjoy lunch in town before heading back to Auckland via the best free glow worms caves in New Zealand, the Waipu Caves.
 At the Waipu Caves, you can simply park your car and wander into a cave to see lots of glow worms.